-3. Adaptive Control Design for the FitzHugh-Nagumo (FHN) Chaotic Neuron Model
+3. Adaptive Synchronization of the FitzHugh-Nagumo (FHN) Chaotic Neuron Models

-In this section, we derive new results for the adaptive control of the FitzHugh-Nagumo (FHN) chaotic neuron model.
+In this section, we derive new results for the adaptive synchronization of the FitzHugh-Nagumo (FHN) chaotic neuron models.
 The main adaptive control result is established via Lyapunov stability theory [122].

-We consider the FitzHugh-Nagumo (FHN) chaotic neuron model given by the 2-D dynamics where $\alpha, b$ are unknown system parameters, and the external electrical stimulation $I_0(t) = \frac{a}{\omega}\cos(\omega t)$ is known.
+As the master system, we consider the FitzHugh-Nagumo (FHN) chaotic neuron model given by where α, b are unknown system parameters, and the external electrical stimulation $I_0(t) = \frac{a}{\omega} \cos(\omega t)$ is known.